 Non-Denominational vs. Interdenominational: What’s the Difference?

-- While non-denominational churches aren’t rooted in traditional denominations, interdenominational churches are rooted in multiple denominations, but they aren’t committed to just one.
+- While non-denominational churches aren’t rooted in traditional denominations, interdenominational churches are rooted in multiple denominations but aren’t committed to just one.

 - Interdenominational churches often take the perceived strengths of multiple denominations and then combine them into their belief system.
 They survey the perceived successes of multiple denominations and take from each what they see fit.

-Are interdenominational church independent?
-Like denominational churches, interdenominational churches seek to be independent from traditional denomination labels.
-They also seek to be independent from a denominational hierarchy of accountability and authority.
+Are interdenominational churches independent?
+Like denominational churches, interdenominational churches seek to be independent of traditional denomination labels.
+They also seek to be independent of a denominational hierarchy of accountability and authority.